maurits-out/spring-boot-movie-mashup/README.md

 - A valid API key for TasteDive, which can be obtained [here](https://tastedive.com/read/api)
 - A valid API key for OMDb API, which can be obtained [here](http://www.omdbapi.com/apikey.aspx)

-Set the `taste-dive.api-key` property in the `config/movie-recommender.yml` file of the Movie Config module to the key that you requested from TasteDive.
+Set the `taste-dive.api-key` property in the `config/movie-recommender.yml` file of the Movie Config module to the key you requested from TasteDive.
 Similar set the `omdb.api-key` property in the `config/movie-rater.yml` file of the same module to your OMDb API key.

-To run the application first start `nl.mout.movieconfig.MovieConfigServer` in the Movie Config project.
+To run the application first start `nl.mout.movieconfig.MovieConfigServer` in the Movie Config project followed by `nl.mout.movieeureka.MovieEurekaRegistryApplication` in the Movie Eureka Registry project.
 Then start in any order the remaining services:

 - `nl.mout.movierecommender.MovieRecommendApplication` in the Movie Recommender module
 - `nl.mout.movierater.MovieRaterApplication` in the Movie Rater module